-Undergraduate students have the option of working on an academic major in speech pathology and audiology or an academic minor in speech and hearing processes.
+Undergraduate students at Western Michigan University have the option of working on an academic major in speech pathology and audiology or an academic minor in speech and hearing processes.

 Completion of the undergraduate Bachelor of Science degree in speech pathology and audiology prepares the student for the graduate level education needed to work in either field.
 A master's degree in speech-language pathology or a doctoral degree in audiology is the entry-level requirement for certification as a professional.

 In the first year of study, students focus primarily on the basic university educational requirements for the granting of a bachelor's degree.
 Examples of coursework that may be taken beginning at the start of the freshman year are:

 - Introductory level courses in animal biology, mathematics and physics

 - Basic psychology and at least one additional psychology course, such as abnormal psychology or child psychology